Class UserPoolType

 public final UserPoolAddOnsType userPoolAddOns()

-User pool add-ons.
-Contains settings for activation of advanced security features.
+Contains settings for activation of threat protection, including the operating mode and additional authentication types.
 To log user security information but take no action, set to AUDIT.
-To configure automatic security responses to risky traffic to your user pool, set to ENFORCED.
+To configure automatic security responses to potentially unwanted traffic to your user pool, set to ENFORCED.

 Returns:

-User pool add-ons.
-Contains settings for activation of advanced security features.
+Contains settings for activation of threat protection, including the operating mode and additional authentication types.
 To log user security information but take no action, set to AUDIT.
-To configure automatic security responses to risky traffic to your user pool, set to ENFORCED.
+To configure automatic security responses to potentially unwanted traffic to your user pool, set to ENFORCED.

 • usernameConfiguration